-The market expects TransDigm Group (TDG) to deliver a year-over-year increase in earnings on higher revenues when it reports results for the quarter ended December 2022.
-This widely-known consensus outlook is important in assessing the company's earnings picture, but a powerful factor that might influence its near-term stock price is how the actual results compare to these estimates.
+Wall Street expects a year-over-year increase in earnings on higher revenues when TransDigm Group (TDG) reports results for the quarter ended March 2023.
+While this widely-known consensus outlook is important in gauging the company's earnings picture, a powerful factor that could impact its near-term stock price is how the actual results compare to these estimates.

 While management's discussion of business conditions on the earnings call will mostly determine the sustainability of the immediate price change and future earnings expectations, it's worth having a handicapping insight into the odds of a positive EPS surprise.

 Zacks Consensus Estimate

 This aircraft components maker is expected to post quarterly earnings of $5.42 per share in its upcoming report, which represents a year-over-year change of +40.4%.

 Revenues are expected to be $1.5 billion, up 13.3% from the year-ago quarter.

 Estimate Revisions Trend

 The consensus EPS estimate for the quarter has been revised 0.06% lower over the last 30 days to the current level.
 This is essentially a reflection of how the covering analysts have collectively reassessed their initial estimates over this period.